NikitaSharma15/Diabetes-Prediction-Using-ML/README.md

 ● After two hours, > 200 mg/dL(or above) -
 Unhealthy or Diabetes.

+Requirements Of Hardware :

+● System - Core i7 processor
+● Hard disk - 512 Gigabyte(GB)
+● Ram - 8 Gigabyte(GB)
+● Devices - Monitor, Keyboard, Mouse

+SOFTWARE REQUIREMENTS :

+• Operating System - Window 10
+• Coding Language - Python 3.12.2
+• Platform – Jupyter Notebook

 Machine learning algorithms were analyzed using
 Pima Indian diabetes dataset..They include the Logistic Regression, Decision Tree, & Random Forest algorithms and the Logistic Algorithm turned out to be the most effective one in all other Algorithms in the study’s dataset.

+CONCLUSION
+Mostly critical real medicative issues is early identification of diabetes.
+This work uses system efforts to create a system that predicts diabetes.
+Outliers are found in dataset and replaced with mean value in each one feature.
+In smaller size of dataset, eight predictors were used only to predict diabetes and nondiabetes.
+And these eight predictors also help to create machine learning models.
+Logistic regression was shown to be the most effective model in the dataset.
+Our study's findings demonstrate that logistic regression is the best model for predicting diabetes.